 Thursday, July 22 • 12 – 1:30 pm EST

 History of Environmental Justice in America and the Frontlines of Climate Justice Today in Connecticut

-Special Guest: Lonnie Reed, Connecticut Green Bank Chair
+Special Moderator: Lonnie Reed, Connecticut Green Bank Chair

 Deeohn Ferris, President & CEO of Institute for Sustainable Communities

 Deeohn Ferris, JD, is the first African American woman to be named President of a US-based international climate change and sustainability organization.
 She leads the Institute for Sustainable Communities (ISC), a global capacity builder and technical assistance provider whose objectives are facilitating community and local leadership in decision making and investments, embedding racial, economic and social equity in environmental and climate change solutions, and forging public-private partnerships.
 She is an environmental and racial justice practitioner and systems change expert whose experience is rooted in meeting the needs of people of color, under-represented communities, and the institutions and stakeholders that are closest to the issues.